How often should I pump? And for how long? It seems like nobody tells you these things! Don’t worry, mama. We’ve got the expert advice right here.

 As a rough ballpark, think about pumping for 15 minutes on each side per session.

-Try, if possible, to fully empty the breasts as this helps to prevent milk build-up and increase supply.
+If possible, try to fully empty the breasts as this helps prevent milk build-up and increase supply.

 Another fun trick: the double pump.

 That’s when you pump on both sides at once (if you have the option to do this).